JujuAdams/Vinyl/docs/5.0/Configuration.md

 The [gain](Terminology) multiplication factor for this asset.
 The gain factor is further multiplied with other gains, including label gain, [instance gain](Basics), and [system gain](Advanced).

+You may use a knob to control asset gain e.g. `gain: @stingPresence` will set up the `stingPresence` knob to control the gain of an asset.

 ### `pitch`

 *Default value: `1.0` (or `100` in percentage mode)*

 The [pitch](Terminology) multiplication factor for this assets.
 The pitch factor is further multiplied with other pitch multipliers, including label pitch and [instance pitch](Basics).

-A pitch value can be specified as either a number, or as a two-element array containing two numbers.
+A pitch value can be specified as either a number, a two-element array containing two numbers, or a knob.
 If a two-element array is provided then the pitch value is randomised between the two values.
+Configuring an asset to include the property definiton `pitch: @voicePitch` will set up the `voicePitch` knob to control the pitch of an asset.

 ### `label`